kudy01/zendesk-coding-challenge/README.md

 - Error responses from the Zendesk API will always return JSON with the same structure.
 - The username and password and subdomain is used the same as used while creating the UI, the username and password have been set as enviornment variables which are passed in the backend to make requests to differnet endpoints to get data.

-### Main Component Description
+### Main component/pages description

 #### Client Side

 - `ticketsIndex.js` : Displays all the tickets of the user.
+It takes some time to fetch as it has to perform pagination.
+(Did not add a loader as no extra features were asked)
 - `singleTicket.js` : Displays an individual ticket of the user based on the provided ticket number
 - `menu.js` : Displays the various options available to the user.
 - `home.js` : Contains the main page of the application which the user first sees while starting and also contains all the different routes which are provided using react-router-dom.